lua-cookbook/lua-cookbook/src/book/en_US/intro.md

 And `table.sort` will only operate on indexes between 1 and 9.
 (So yes, it is possible to arrange arrays from 0, but the standard table functions will not work as expected.)

-Since holes are generally a bad idea, you must be careful not to insert any by accident.
-Consider a task in which you want to get a list of objects from a list of names using a function `getObject` which may return `nil`.
-You furthermore want the resulting list to have the same length as the list of strings:

-    local null = {}
-    local objects = {}
-    for i = 1,#strings do
-        local obj = getObject(strings[i])
-        if obj then
-            objects[i] = obj
-        else
-            objects[i] = null
-        end
-    end

-That is, put some distinct and unique value into the array that stands for `nil`.
-Then when using the list of objects, test for this unique value:

-    for i = 1,#objects do
-        local obj = objects[i]
-        if obj == null then
-            print(i,'nada')
-        else
-            print(i,tostring(obj))
-        end
-    end

-The list of objects remains a perfectly good array.

-(In this code, variables are _explicitly_ declared as being local; we'll see why this is such a good idea later.)

 It is possible to compare tables for equality, as we did above:

     a1 = {10,20}